ska-anonymous/adventure-explorer/Readme.txt

 •	Zippopotam API: An API service used to retrieve detailed place information.
 Acknowledgements

-The Travel Destinations app was developed by Vipul Chitral.
+The Travel Destinations app was developed by Salman Khan.
 Special thanks to the creators of the Zippopotam API for providing the place data used in the app.

 Contact

-For any inquiries or questions, please contact kakarout.sameer1994@gmail.com.
+For any inquiries or questions, please contact salmankhanserai@gmail.com.